codefresh-io/docs.codefresh.io/_docs/products/promotion-version-properties.md

 `$.appVersion` and `chart.yaml` configured for Version indicates that the version is extracted from the `appVersion` field in the specified file, `chart.yaml`.
 Codefresh retrieves the repo URL and the path to the file from the application manifest.

-If the version is either not displayed in the dashboards, or if the version displayed is incorrect, it could be because Codefresh could not find the values in the `repoURL` and `path`.
+If the version is either not displayed in the dashboards, or if the incorrect version is displayed, it could be because Codefresh could not find the values in the `repoURL` and `path`.
 Verify that the Source settings for the application correspond to the Version attribute in the Product's Promotion Settings.

 ### Examples of version attributes